charlesncn/Drone-Management-API/README.md

 I have used ``` random ``` a python library to generate Data for various variables used in the project.
 I have also used it to assign different states to newly created drone and also assigning battery charge.
 This data is then consumed by the API in JSON form and fed to the database.
-Using Postman, the required data is fetched an the same format.
+Using Postman, the required data is fetched/updated using the same data format(JSON)

 ## Building instructions